 Avoma limitations

-• Designed primarily for teams; less useful for solo users
+- Designed primarily for teams; less ideal for solo note‑takers

 Avoma pricing